Xingminliiii/ALMS-CW/README.md

 The repository of Applied machine learning system assignment. repository link: https://github.com/Xingminliiii/ALMS-CW.git

 # the role of each file
-- A
+## A
-'__init__.py': mark a directory as a Python package directory.
+- '__init__.py': mark a directory as a Python package directory.

-taskA.py: A script inclues all of the modules should be imported when perform and evaluate CNN model in Task A
+- taskA.py: A script inclues all of the modules should be imported when perform and evaluate CNN model in Task A
-- B
+## B
-'__init__.py': mark a directory as a Python package directory.
+- '__init__.py': mark a directory as a Python package directory.

-taskA.py: A script inclues all of the modules should be imported when perform CNN model in Task B taskA.py: A script inclues all of the modules should be imported when evaluate CNN model in Task B
+- taskA.py: A script inclues all of the modules should be imported when perform CNN model in Task B
+- taskA.py: A script inclues all of the modules should be imported when evaluate CNN model in Task B
+## main.py
+file to excecute the code
+## requirements.txt
+All of the libraries required to implement the code

 # Machine Learning Project Setup